earthcubearchitecture-project418/p418Vocabulary/README.md

 Back to [top](#top)

 <a id="dataset-identifiers"></a>
 Adding the [schema:identifier](https://schema.org/identifier) field can be done in three ways - a text description, a URL, or by using the [schema:PropertyValue](https://schema.org/PropertyValue) type to describe the identifier in more detail.
-We highly recommend using the [schema:PropertyValue](https://schema.org/PropertyValue).
+We highly recommend using the [schema:PropertyValue](https://schema.org/PropertyValue) as the use of text or url does not get indexed properly by Google and other JSON-LD testing tools due to an issue with the properties definition.

 #### Describing a Dataset Identifier
 ![Identifiers](html/voc/static/schema/diagrams/dataset-identifier.png "Dataset - Identifiers")